 Encryption and password protection of data held on mobile devices would be considered to be standard practice, and the same would apply to data stored in a data cloud.

-See our guide to computer-held records for more on electronic storage of patient data.
+See our introduction to good record keeping for more on electronic storage of patient data.

-This guidance was correct at publication on 07/08/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 27/09/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.